PSA Blood Test

 There is no specific normal or abnormal PSA level in the blood.

-- A PSA level between 4.0 and 10.0 ng/mL is considered to be the “borderline range” in which the risk of prostate cancer is higher.
+• A PSA level between 4.4 and 10.0 ng/mL is considered to be the “borderline range” in which the risk of prostate cancer is higher.

-- A PSA level higher than 10.0 ng/mL indicates a greater than 50% chance of prostate cancer.
+• A PSA level higher than 10.0 ng/mL indicates a greater than 50% chance of prostate cancer.

-Please note: some individuals with a PSA level of less than 4.0 ng/mL have prostate cancer, and some with PSA levels between 4 and 10 ng/mL do not have prostate cancer.
-Not all cases of prostate cancer cause increased PSA.
+Please note: While a PSA test can be used to help detect prostate cancer, it is not perfect.
+Some cases of prostate cancer do not cause high PSA.
+It is also possible to have high PSA and not have prostate cancer.
 If you are experiencing symptoms consistent with prostate cancer, always contact your GP for further examination regardless of PSA level.

 Factors such as age, prostate enlargement/inflammation, cycling, and recent ejaculation can also increase PSA levels.
 Furthermore, certain drugs can lower PSA levels.
 Recent research has suggested the following lower PSA limits for each age group: